BhargavGo/CODETECH-TASK1.1/README.md

 Let's break down the C program step by step, understanding each component and its role in controlling the LED.

 1. Including Necessary Headers

   #include <avr/io.h>

   #include <util/delay.h>

 - <avr/io.h>:

     + Purpose: Provides definitions for the Input/Output registers specific to AVR microcontrollers.

     + Usage: Allows direct manipulation of hardware registers like DDRB (Data Direction Register for Port B) and PORTB (Data Register for Port B).

-<util/delay.h>:
+- <util/delay.h>:

-Purpose: Contains functions for creating delays, such as _delay_ms().
+    + Purpose: Contains functions for creating delays, such as _delay_ms().

-Usage: Facilitates pausing the program execution for a specified amount of time, essential for creating visible LED blinking intervals.
+    + Usage: Facilitates pausing the program execution for a specified amount of time, essential for creating visible LED blinking intervals.

 2. Defining the LED Pin
-c
-Copy code

     #define LED_PIN PB5

 #define LED_PIN PB5:

-Purpose: Creates a macro named LED_PIN representing PB5 (Pin 5 of Port B).
+   + Purpose: Creates a macro named LED_PIN representing PB5 (Pin 5 of Port B).

-Explanation: On an Arduino Uno (which uses an ATmega328P microcontroller), the built-in LED is connected to PB5, which corresponds to digital pin 13.
+   + Explanation: On an Arduino Uno (which uses an ATmega328P microcontroller), the built-in LED is connected to PB5, which corresponds to digital pin 13.
 Using a macro enhances code readability and maintainability.

 3. The main Function
-c
-Copy code

    int main(void) {
       // Initialization and main loop
       return 0;
    }

  int main(void):
 Purpose: The entry point of the C program.
 Usage: In embedded systems, main typically contains initialization code and an infinite loop to keep the program running indefinitely.
-4. Initializing the LED Pin as Output c
+3. Initializing the LED Pin as Output c
 Copy code
 DDRB |= (1 << LED_PIN);  // Set PB5 as output by setting the 5th bit of DDRB